 A knee revision is the replacement of prosthetic implants in a person who previously had a total knee replacement.
 In this surgery, known as a "reoperation," an original prosthesis is removed and a new prosthesis put in place.

 Some knee revisions may require the replacement of only one implant, while others require a complete exchange of all the prostheses that were implanted during the original knee replacement surgery (known as "revision total knee replacement").
 A complete revision of this type is a complex procedure that requires extensive preoperative planning, specialized implants and tools, prolonged operating times, and mastery of difficult surgical techniques.

-In about 85% to 90% of people who get a TKR, the artificial implants last for 15 to 20 years.
-This means that for elderly people, they may last for life.
-But in younger patients, especially those who maintain an active lifestyle, TKR prostheses may eventually fail, requiring another replacement later in life.
+A knee revision may be necessary for anyone whose prosthetic knee implant fails due to injury or wear, or who gets an infection in the area around implant.
+In elderly people who have a knee replacement, the artificial knee implants may last for life.
+But in younger patients, especially those who maintain an active lifestyle, knee prostheses may eventually fail, requiring a second replacement later in life.

 (Find a surgeon who performs knee revision surgery.)

 The most common reasons people for knee revision are:

 Video: View a step-by-step animation of a knee revision procedure

 Hip or knee revision surgeries have the capacity to improve your mobility, strength and coordination.
 But not all hospitals achieve the same results.
 Some are more reliable than others.
 With the help of the HSS Hospital Reliability Scorecard, you can make sure you're asking the critical questions to find the hospital that's right for you.
 Understanding these data points will help you make the best decision for your care: See hospital reliability data

 Read frequently asked questions about revision total knee replacement and more below.